ArduPilot/ardupilot_wiki/common/source/docs/common-blheli32-passthru.rst

 Setup
 -----

 First ensure that you have an appropriate version of BLHeli32 or BLHeli_S installed on your ESCs.
 The majority of ESCs do not come pre-installed with these versions.
-The official 32.7 version of BLHeli32 supports bi-directional Dshot.
-Official versions of BLHeli_S do not support bi-directional Dshot, you will need to either buy a version from `BLHeli_S JESC <https://jflight.net/index.php?route=common/home&language=en-gb>`__ or use `BLHeli_S BlueJay <https://github.com/mathiasvr/bluejay>`__.
-If you try and enable bi-directional Dshot with the wrong firmware version then unpredictable motor operation can occur.
+The official 32.7 version of BLHeli32 supports bi-directional DShot.
+Official versions of BLHeli_S do not support bi-directional DShot, you will need to either buy a version from `BLHeli_S JESC <https://jflight.net/index.php?route=common/home&language=en-gb>`__ or use `BLHeli_S BlueJay <https://github.com/mathiasvr/bluejay>`__.
+If you try and enable bi-directional DShot with the wrong firmware version then unpredictable motor operation can occur.

 .. image:: ../../../images/blheli-version-check.png
     :target: ../_images/blheli-version-check.png
     :width: 450px

-Set the following parameters to enable BLHeli32 and BLHeli_S bi-directional Dshot:
+Set the following parameters to enable BLHeli32 and BLHeli_S bi-directional DShot:

-- :ref:`SERVO_BLH_BDMASK <SERVO_BLH_BDMASK>` : a bitmap used to enable BLHeli32 or BLHeli_S bi-directional Dshot support.
+- :ref:`SERVO_BLH_BDMASK <SERVO_BLH_BDMASK>` : a bitmap used to enable BLHeli32 or BLHeli_S bi-directional DShot support.
 On flight controllers without IOMCU this would normally be set to 15 to indicate four active channels.
-On flight controllers with an IOMCU this can be set to 3840 to indicate four active AUX channels (bi-directional Dshot will only work on the AUX outputs).
+On flight controllers with an IOMCU this can be set to 3840 to indicate four active AUX channels (bi-directional DShot will only work on the AUX outputs).

 - :ref:`SERVO_BLH_POLES <SERVO_BLH_POLES>` defaults to 14 which applies to the majority of brushless motors and normally does not need to be changed.
 Adjust as required if you're using motors with a pole count other than 14 to calculate true motor shaft RPM from ESC's e-field RPM (small motors might have 12 poles).